-Strike it rich at candy shops and ice cream parlors as you travel California Highway 49 with kids.
+Strike it rich at candy and ice cream shops as you travel California Highway 49 with kids.
 There’s nothing like sitting down at a marble-topped counter on a hot day to slurp down ice cream sundaes topped with hot fudge or fresh berries.
 Or maybe kids will want to step back in time with a “sarsaparilla” soda.
 On the move?
 Grab some treats from dazzling displays of old fashioned sweets like giant rainbow lollipops, black licorice, pink peppermint sticks, homemade fudge and chewy salt water taffy.

 Highway 49 runs like a gold vein through the Sierra foothills.
 Back in the 19th century, every little town had general store stocked with candies and ice cream parlours.
 The historic towns of the Gold Country never lost this great tradition.

 Candy shops sparkle with sweets galore, and names like “licorice starlights,” “butterscotch buttons,” “chocolate pecan turtles,” “watermelon taffy,” “chocolate rocks.”

 Be prepared – you might want to skip a meal to make room for specialties like the “Pig Trough” (five scoops of ice cream with three toppings of chocolate, butterscotch or marshmallow creme, nuts, sprinkles and candy toppings, three cherries).